zevenrodriguez/CIM440-640/notes/Assignments.md

 Using your character or piece of art add 2 methods of interaction, Use any of the interactive methods we used in class.

-## 4. Homework

-* Add another row to the guessing game and replace all of the images.
-You should end up with a total of 6 images

 ## Midterm

 Make a creative sketch.
 Make a interactive sketch with 5 points of interaction.
 For example, you can make an interactive world or application.